jacklukem/Montereyfixes/README.md

 Alpha working BaseSystem fix installer based mainly on:

 ASentientBot patched 0xfff boot.efi and HaxLib.dylib

-workaround to boot non metal desktop "enable auto login"
+workaround to boot non metal desktop enable "auto login" from login options

-on the ASentientBot method I made a patched Setup Assistant to simplify this step

-if you made multiuser accounts to simply reload Setup Assistant boot through CMD+S then type:
+on the ASentientBot method I made a patched Setup Assistant to simplify this step but if you made multiuser accounts to simply reload Setup Assistant boot targeting Monterey disk through CMD+S then type:

 ```shell
 mount -P 2